During the past few years, bone conduction glasses have been the spotlight everywhere.

 We’ve already been on the waitlist.
 Can’t wait to try them.

-- If you are looking for a pair of smart glasses that can track your everyday sports, wait for Vue Smart Glasses.
+- If you are looking for a pair of smart glasses that can track your everyday sports, wait for Vue Smart Glasses (Vue Pro), but prepare for the sound quality, it’s just not worth the price, in my opinion.

 - If you already wear glasses or care too much about comfort level and sound quality, Hoyee Eyes Bluetooth Smart Glasses will make a great choice.

-- If your house is highly digitalized and you want everything in your smart home in control, LET Glass is your choice.
+- If your house is highly digitalized and you want everything in your smart home in control, LET Glass is your choice (Let failed so this will pass).

-- If you often appear in different occasions and need to change your glass style accordingly, try Ossii Sound Glasses.
+- If you often appear on different occasions and need to change your glass style accordingly, try Ossii Sound Glasses.

 - If you care too much about sound leakage, go for Zungle Viper or VocalSkull Alien 5.